 Tour price is flat rate from 1-8 people and subject to change as pandemic restrictions ease or tighten.

 Winter on the Oregon Coast can be wet and chilly.
 Please plan to bring the following to each clinic:

 - A warm, rain-resistant jacket and consider layering your clothing.

-- Sturdy outdoor shoes (leave the rubber boots at home unless the have conforming neoprene calves, the open tops are dangerous)
+- Sturdy outdoor shoes (leave the rubber boots at home unless the have conforming neoprene calves, the open tops are dangerous).

 - A sturdy bag or container for collecting and a backpack for supplies can be handy.

 Weather and ocean conditions can be unpredictable on the Oregon Coast.
 Please practice caution during the beachcombing tours.
 This includes always facing the ocean, being wary of beach logs and debris, and keeping small children and animals near you at all times.